-show user Displays information about all users or a particular user configured in the local user database on the switch. show user password-policy Displays the minimum number of characters that are required for a user password. show user password-policy Displays the expiration date for passwords configured for user accounts stored on the switch. show user password-policy Displays the global password settings configured for the switch. show user lockout-setting Displays the global user lockout settings configured for the switch. show aaa priv hexa Displays hexadecimal values for command domains/families.
+show user password-policy

+bisplays the minimum number of characters that are required for a user password.

+Displays the expiration date for passwords configured for user accounts stored on the switch.

+Show user password-policy

+bisplays the global password settings configured for the switch.

+Displays the global user lockout settings configured for the switch.

-For more information about the resulting displays from these commands, see the OmniSwitch AOS Release 8 CLI Reference Guide.
+For more information about the resulting displays from these commands, see the OmniSwitch AOS Release & CLI Reference Guide.
 An example of the output for the show user command is also given in "Quick Steps for Network Administrator User Accounts" on page 7-5.